ListeningApp/listening-modal-llm/training_documents/therapists_cache/therapists.md

 Another responsibility included in my role as instructor was to bear witness to Kay's self-monitoring of her own performance.
 To do this, we put a piece of paper on the wall that listed her functional accomplishments for each day of therapy.
 Our systematic daily monitoring of her progress made it feel as if she was in school.
 I believe this was developmentally familiar to her and it gave her a sense of consistency and control.
 At first, her accomplishments were small.
 We would write, "I moved my little finger today" or "I rolled to the side by myself."
 Soon her accomplishments progressed to: "I ate today without Kim dropping any food."
 By the time Kay left the hospital the wall was covered with documentation of her accomplishments.

--Kim Eberhardt derived from the Socratic method of inquiry.
-The key to understanding the types of questions that are asked in this mode is that the questions are agenda-driven.
-Therapists functioning in the problem-solving mode focus on clarifying and probing the client's beliefs about an issue for three central purposes: to guide the client to think about and approach a problem or challenge in a more adaptive way, to free the client from thoughts and beliefs that inhibit his or her ability to engage in the other aspects of occupational therapy, or simply to help a client clarify their own thinking about an issue.
+derived from the Socratic method of inquiry.1 The key to understanding the types of questions that are asked in this mode is that the questions are agenda-driven.
+Therapists functioning in the problem-solving mode focus on clarify- ing and probing the client's beliefs about an issue for three central purposes: (1) to guide the client to think about and approach a problem or challenge in a more adaptive way, (2) to free the client from thoughts and beliefs that inhibit his or her ability to engage in the other aspects of occupational therapy, or (3) simply to help a client clarify their own thinking about an issue.
 Specifically, these types of questions are aimed at enabling a client to see a wider range of options, consequences, or dimensions of an issue.
-Therapists often pose these kinds of questions so clients may refine or expand their thinking about an issue or consider alternative perspectives.
+Therapists often pose these kinds of questions so clients may refine or expand their thinking about an issue or con- sider alternative perspectives.
 Therapists in this mode may also lead clients to list pros and cons, or strengths and weaknesses of a given decision or approach.
 They may,

+One.
 The Socratic method of questioning is a structured approach to asking a client questions.
 In the case of the IRM, the questions are designed to test or challenge a client's thinking about a situation to enable the client to think more clearly, rationally,

 ## CASE EXAMPLE Four point seven The Problem-Solving Mode

 Madam Bouchard is a forty-seven-year-old woman with schizoaffective disorder.
 She was admitted to the inpatient unit after a police officer arrested her for driving on the wrong side of traffic on a highway at five o'clock in the morning.
 She was brought to the hospital because she seemed lost and confused about the incident.

-At the beginning of therapy, Madam Bouchard was hypersensitive about the sounds, expressions, and movements made by me and the other ther- apists on her care team.
-She would often misin- terpret the intentions behind very benign and meaningless body movements as being judgmental, menacing, or threatening.
-When participating in activities, she fixated on environmental stimuli and on my nonverbal reactions to her rather than con- centrating on the activity itself.
-She often expressed a fear that staff (including me) would keep her in the hospital indefinitely and that we intended to physically harm her.
-I discovered that these fears stemmed from an abusive relationship with her hus- band, and I initiated a social work intervention to address the situation.
+At the beginning of therapy, Madam Bouchard was hypersensitive about the sounds, expressions, and movements made by me and the other therapists on her care team.
+She would often misinterpret the intentions behind very benign and meaningless body movements as being judgmental, menacing, or threatening.
+When participating in activities, she fixated on environmental stimuli and on my nonverbal reactions to her rather than concentrating on the activity itself.
+She often expressed a fear that staff, including me, would keep her in the hospital indefinitely and that we intended to physically harm her.
+I discovered that these fears stemmed from an abusive relationship with her husband, and I initiated a social work intervention to address the situation.

 One of the many goals of individual therapy sessions with Madam Bouchard involved reducing her interpersonal anxiety, hypersensitivity, and misinterpretations of nonverbal behaviors during interactions.
-I arranged a series of structured craft activities with specific steps that would lead to rep- lication of a real-life object (e.g., weaving a basket, painting watercolor according to a model, making a drinking cup out of clay according to a model).
+I arranged a series of structured craft activities with specific steps that would lead to replication of a real-life object, for example, weaving a basket, painting watercolor according to a model, making a drinking cup out of clay according to a model.
 These activities allowed Madam Bouchard to orient to reality and center her thinking in the present moment.
-To address her interpersonal anxieties, I also engaged in other types of craft activities along- side her.
+To address her interpersonal anxieties, I also engaged in other types of craft activities alongside her.
 I selected my activities based on their po-

-## Chapter Four Knowing Ourselves as Therapists one hundred one
+## Chapter Four Knowing Ourselves as Therapists One hundred one

 tential to force me to move and be physically active during our sessions.

 The fact we worked beside each other on a separate activity gave ample opportunity for Madam Bouchard to interpret my gestures and reactions.
-Once she was emotionally stable and centered in her activity, I would initiate a medium level of phys- ical activity in the room related to completing my craft.
-Then I would invite her to share her percep- tion of a specific recent situation in which I moved in her presence.
+Once she was emotionally stable and centered in her activity, I would initiate a medium level of physical activity in the room related to completing my craft.
+Then I would invite her to share her perception of a specific recent situation in which I moved in her presence.
 If her perception was correct, I would affirm its accuracy.

 If her perception was incorrect and not based in reality, I used strategic questions to inquire about the basic point of reference that prompted her to arrive at her conclusion.
 If my questioning did not lead her to recognize that the reality of our here-and-now interaction was different from her internal thoughts and worries, I invited Madam Bouchard to engage in hypothesis testing.
-I would introduce a set of alternative hypotheses for inter- preting my movements and nonverbal reactions during the session.
-Together, we analyzed each pos- sibility using a problem-solving approach.
+I would introduce a set of alternative hypotheses for interpreting my movements and nonverbal reactions during the session.
+Together, we analyzed each possibility using a problem-solving approach.
 To make our analysis concrete, I wrote the options down on paper or on a dry-erase board.
-The objective of this problem-solving exercise was to introduce the possibility of doubt into her misperceptions and to broaden her viewpoint regarding the myriad possi- ble motives behind another person's actions.
+The objective of this problem-solving exercise was to introduce the possibility of doubt into her misperceptions and to broaden her viewpoint regarding the myriad possible motives behind another person's actions.

-This process allowed Madam Bouchard to verbally express and describe her perceptions with- out fear of judgment.
-It also allowed her to practice utilizing reasoning as a means of testing the accu- racy of her interpretations of other people's social behaviors.
-Over time, she naturally used problem- solving as a means of coping with her worries and fears concerning her relationships with others.
+This process allowed Madam Bouchard to verbally express and describe her perceptions without fear of judgment.
+It also allowed her to practice utilizing reasoning as a means of testing the accuracy of her interpretations of other people's social behaviors.
+Over time, she naturally used problem-solving as a means of coping with her worries and fears concerning her relationships with others.

-For example, facilitate their clients to better manage and clarify their time, priorities, and plan for the future by listing plans and activities on a calendar and comparing them practically and ideologically.
-To resolve interper- sonal difficulties with clients, therapists functioning in the problem-solving mode are likely to structure the dialogue and outline guidelines for the negotiation of differences.
+for example, facilitate their clients to better manage and clarify their time, priorities, and plan for the future by listing plans and activities on a calendar and comparing them practically and ideologically.
+To resolve interpersonal difficulties with clients, therapists functioning in the problem-solving mode are likely to structure the dialogue and outline guidelines for the negotiation of differences.

 ## Strengths of the Problem-Solving Mode

-By asking questions, co-creating lists, and enabling clients to think differently about problems or obstacles, thera- pists interact with their clients on a more cognitive and intellectual level.
+By asking questions, co-creating lists, and enabling clients to think differently about problems or obstacles, therapists interact with their clients on a more cognitive and intellectual level.
 Thus, this mode is most appropriate for clients, young or old, who are able to engage verbally, and in a reciprocally cerebral way, with the therapist.
 Clients uncomfortable with a more emotion-focused approach to the therapeutic relationship may feel more at ease with the structure, predictability, and intellectualism, in the case of more advanced dialogue, conveyed by therapists using the problem-solving mode.

 ## Cautions of the Problem-Solving Mode

 As with other modes, it is impossible for the problem-solving mode to work with all clients in all situations.
-When thera- pists function in the problem-solving mode, some are vul- nerable to overutilize agenda-focused questioning without paying enough attention to other interpersonal needs that the client may bring to the relationship.
-Some may find a therapist's adoption of such questions reassuring or en- lightening, whereas others may interpret the therapist's behavior as too strategic or even manipulative.
-Therapists comfortable with approaches that require more emotion- ally intense levels of interaction and communication.
-Ad- ditionally, as stated earlier, not all clients will be able or inclined to engage in a reciprocal verbal exchange of this nature with their therapists.
+When therapists function in the problem-solving mode, some are vulnerable to overutilize agenda-focused questioning without paying enough attention to other interpersonal needs that the client may bring to the relationship.
+Some may find a therapist's adoption of such questions reassuring or enlightening, whereas others may interpret the therapist's behavior as too strategic or even manipulative.
+Therapists comfortable with approaches that require more emotionally intense levels of interaction and communication.
+Additionally, as stated earlier, not all clients will be able or inclined to engage in a reciprocal verbal exchange of this nature with their therapists.

 ## Modes in Perspective

 The six therapeutic modes described in this chapter are based on frequently observed interpersonal behaviors that occur in occupational therapy.
-Although examples of how each of these modes is used in practice are provided, there is no single "typical" manner in which a therapist might enact a mode or a set of modes when working with a client.
+Although examples of how each of these modes is used in practice are provided, there is no single typical manner in which a therapist might enact a mode or a set of modes when working with a client.
 For example, as noted in Table Four point one, a mode may be delivered with a statement, a question, or, in some cases, nonverbally.
 It is important to remember that, with the exception of the advocating mode and the problem-solving mode, the four other modes may be delivered nonverbally or verbally.
 For example, the empathizing mode may be enacted by sitting with a client silently until the client feels ready to talk.
 The instructing mode may be conveyed by wearing a serious expression and extending a hand to greet a client rather than indulging the client's ongoing attempts to embrace.

 Similar to all forms of communication, the intensity with which each mode is enacted may, and should, change according to the client's interpersonal characteristics and the therapeutic context.
-For example, the encouraging mode may be communicated to a client in a quiet and sub- tle manner when a client smiles slightly and quietly states: "When I walked by your room this morning, I saw that you were sitting up.
-It looked like you were practicing your fin- ger exercises."
-It may be enacted with the same client in a more obvious manner when the therapist wears a big smile and, with an enthusiastic tone of voice, states more loudly: "You made that toilet transfer on your very first try!"
+For example, the encouraging mode may be communicated to a client in a quiet and subtle manner when a client smiles slightly and quietly states: When I walked by your room this morning, I saw that you were sitting up.
+It looked like you were practicing your finger exercises.
+It may be enacted with the same client in a more obvious manner when the therapist wears a big smile and, with an enthusiastic tone of voice, states more loudly: You made that toilet transfer on your very first try!

 ## Mode Shifting

-According to the IRM, mode shifting, shifting from one of the six modes to another of the six modes, is de- sirable.
-It is the central part of the interpersonal reason- ing process; blended and incongruent mode use, which will be covered in the next section, is not.
+According to the IRM, mode shifting, that is, shifting from one of the six modes to another of the six modes, is desirable.
+It is the central part of the interpersonal reasoning process; blended and incongruent mode use, which will be covered in the next section, is not.
 Thus far, the modes have been discussed and illustrated in isolation of each other.
 However, there are countless possibilities for ways in which it is optimal for a therapist to switch modes in specific sequences.
 Modes may and should be used interchangeably, provided they do not become confused with one another during a single communication point.
 As introduced in Chapter three, to be most therapeutic a mode must be used purely, without confusion with another mode.
 Pure use of modes communicates a single message, and it ensures that the therapist is taking responsibility for his or her chosen means of communicating within a given moment.

 For example, when a therapist functioning in the collaborative mode during the time a client is engaging in a familiar task notes that a client appears to need more structure and guidance when engaging in an unfamiliar task, this observation would naturally prompt a shift from the collaborating mode to the instructing mode.
 In this case, the therapist may cease turning to the client for input and may, instead, make a statement such as: "Would you like me to provide you with some guidance for this task?"
 Assuming that the client wishes for this guidance, the therapist would then begin to provide clear instruction, making suggestions along the way and providing constructive feedback, where necessary.